Loading...

 Scenario

-You need to confirm your host’s clock settings and adjust them to support a troubleshooting workflow.
-The system uses systemd and may be relying on NTP to maintain accurate time.
-Your job is to inspect current time state, switch timezone to UTC, temporarily disable NTP, set a manual time value, then restore NTP synchronization.
+You need to confirm a host’s clock settings and adjust them for a troubleshooting workflow.
+The system uses systemd and may rely on NTP to maintain accurate time.
+Your job is to inspect time state, switch the host to UTC, temporarily disable NTP, set a manual time value, then restore synchronization.

 Operator context